m-labs/artiq/doc/manual/using_drtio_subkernels.rst

 In larger or more spread-out systems, a single core device might not be suited to managing all the RTIO operations or channels necessary.
 For these situations ARTIQ supplies Distributed Real-Time IO, or DRTIO.
 This allows systems to be configured with some or all of their RTIO channels distributed to one or several *satellite* core devices, which are linked to the *master* core device.
 These remote channels are then accessible in kernels on the master device exactly like local channels.

-The specific topology of core and satellite links is flexible and can be changed at will.
-It is supplied to the core device by means of a routing table.
-Links should be high-speed duplex serial lines operating 1Gbps or more.
+While the components of a system, as well as the distribution of peripherals among satellites, are necessarily fixed in the system configuration, the specific topology of core and satellite links is flexible and can be changed whenever necessary.
+It is supplied to the core device by means of a routing table (see below).
+Kasli and Kasli-SoC devices use the SFP ports for DRTIO connections, whereunder links should be high-speed duplex serial lines operating 1Gbps or more.

+Certain peripheral cards with onboard FPGAs of their own (e.g. Shuttler) can be configured as satellites in a DRTIO setting, allowing them to run their own subkernels and make use of DDMA.
+In these cases, the EEM connection to the core device is used for DRTIO communication (DRTIO-over-EEM).

 .. note::
     As with other configuration changes (e.g. adding new hardware), if you are in possession of a non-distributed ARTIQ system and you'd like to expand it into a DRTIO setup, it's easily possible to do so, but you need to be sure that both master and satellite are (re)flashed with this in mind.
 As usual, if you obtained your hardware from M-Labs, you will normally be supplied with all the binaries you need, through ``awfs_client`` or otherwise.

 .. note::
     Do not confuse the DRTIO *master device* (used to mean the central controlling core device of a distributed system) with the *ARTIQ master* (the central piece of software of ARTIQ's management system, which interacts with ``artiq_client`` and the dashboard.) ``artiq_run`` can be used to run experiments on DRTIO systems just as easily as non-distributed ones, and the ARTIQ master interacts with the central core device regardless of whether it's configured as a DRTIO master or standalone.

 Using DRTIO
 -----------